-The Freespacers are a highly cybernetic and digitalized society.
-They rely heavily on stellar computer networks keep themselves organized instead of degrading into tribalism, as most nomadic societies do.
+The Freespacers are a highly cybernetic and digitized society.
+They rely heavily on stellar-scale computer networks keep themselves organized instead of degrading into tribalism, as most nomadic societies do.
 The flow of information provided by these networks allows unifies them as a nation and keeps them content during years of isolation in space.

 Polysentience is an all-encompassing term for the networks themselves and the thousands of Synthetic Intelligence that dwell within them.
-If a major problem occurs anywhere within the state, thousands of separate minds (both Freespacer and Synthetic Intelligence alike) can come together contemplate solutions to this problem.
-Polysentience networks may also be used in leu of a government as well; digital voting and quickly resolve political disputes within a matter of hours, or even minutes.
+If a major problem occurs anywhere within the state, hundreds of thousands of separate minds (both Freespacer and Synthetic Intelligence alike) can come together contemplate solutions to this problem.
+Polysentience networks are also used in lieu of a government as well; digital voting and quickly resolving political disputes within a matter of minutes, or even seconds.

-While some may argue the lack of specialized staff and bureaucracy may waste of time and resources, the Freespacers usually do not agree.
+While some may argue the lack of specialized staff and bureaucracy may be a waste of time and resources, the Freespacers usually do not agree.
 They commonly believe that the transparent system prevents any sort of corruption, and that so many unspecialized minds possess far great creativity than the few elite.
 Furthermore, it is believed that this flexible system is far better suited to their nomadic lifestyle than a true bureaucracy would be.